sighvaturj/testing-ef-core/README.md

 ## Setup

-Clone the repository to a directory with SSH or HTTPS connection to GitHub - or simply download a ZIP file.
+**1.** Clone the repository to a directory with SSH or HTTPS connection to GitHub - or simply download a ZIP file.

 `$ git clone git@github.com/sighvaturj/testing-ef-core.git`

 `$ git clone https://github.com/sighvaturj/testing-ef-core.git`

-Remember to grab a copy of the SDK for .NET 5.0 if you don't have it installed on your machine:
+**2.** Remember to grab a copy of the SDK for .NET 5.0 if you don't have it installed on your machine.

 https://dotnet.microsoft.com/download